Galzemic XL 8 mg prolonged-release capsules

 If you have any questions, talk to your doctor or pharmacist for advice.

-You must not breastfeed while you are taking Galzemic XL.
+You should not breastfeed while you are taking Galzemic XL.

 Galzemic XL may make you feel dizzy or sleepy, especially during the first few weeks of treatment.
 If Galzemic XL affects you, do not drive or use any tools or machinery.